-- You clear the area around, above and below where you are carrying out hot work. - If the area cannot be fully cleared, a fire-watch is kept to ensure no fire starts during the hot work. - If there are no outside risks of a fire starting, the area is watched for a minimum of 1 hour after the hot work is completed. - If there are additional risks of a fire starting, such as insulation, a watch must be kept for a minimum of 2 hours.
+- If working off Malakoff sites, a Hot Work Permit is raised. - You clear the area around, above and below where you are carrying out hot work. - If the area cannot be fully cleared, a fire-watch is kept to ensure no fire starts during the hot work. - If there are no outside risks of a fire starting, the area is watched for a minimum of 1 hour after the hot work is completed. - If there are additional risks of a fire starting, such as insulation, a watch must be kept for a minimum of 2 hours.

-It is your responsibility to ensure that if you are not carrying out the hot work: You are aware of the location of the hot work; You do not carry out any simultaneous operations (SIMOPS), such as painting, in a location that could cause a fire while hot work is going on; You sound the alarm if you see any signs of smoke.
+It is your responsibility to ensure that if you are not carrying out the hot work:

+- You are aware of the location of the hot work. - You do not carry out any simultaneous operations (SIMOPS), such as painting, in a location that could cause a fire while hot work is going on. - You sound the alarm if you see any signs of smoke.

-22. Lifting Operations
+20. Lifting Operations

-Work Procedure WP01 Inspection & Test of Lifting Equipment; REA-011-03 - Use Crane Truck for Lifting Plant & Equipment All equipment used in relation to lifting operations within the company are inspected on a 6-monthly basis by a third-party for insurance purposes.
+Work Procedure WP01 Inspection & Test of Lifting Equipment Risk Assessment REA-011-03 - Use Crane Truck for Lifting Plant & Equipment

-- Ensure that all lifting accessories are visually inspected prior to use and that they all have the appropriate colour tag/tie in line with the company's current lifting colour. - All personnel not involved with the lifting operation to be kept clear. - Only authorised and trained persons to use any crane. - Only certified persons to carry out slinger/signaller duties. - For any complex lifts, a lifting plan is to be written by a trained person and put in place. - Operator to check that there is a clear passage with no obstructions before moving a crane. - Use correct manual handling procedures.
+- Ensure that all lifting accessories are visually inspected prior to use and that they all have the appropriate colour tag/tie in line with the company's current lifting colour. - All personnel not involved with the lifting operation to be kept clear. - Only authorised and trained persons to use any crane. - Operator to check that there is a clear passage with no obstructions before moving a crane. - Use correct manual handling procedures.
 Utilise lifting equipment where practicable.
-Observe safe working procedures at all times. - All crane operators will assess the lift and complete the Lift Plan and undertake a trial lift initially to ensure that the load is slung correctly and that the load is balanced. - Only use certified slings (check the colour of the tag is current). - Use a tag line to control the load when required.
+Observe safe working procedures at all times. - All crane operators will assess the lift and complete the Lift Plan and undertake a trial lift initially to ensure that the load is slung correctly and that the load is balanced. - Only use certificated slings (check the colour of the tag is current). - Use a tag line to control the load when required.
 Tag lines to be connected to the load only, not the lifting accessories.

-23. Ashestos
+21. Ashestos